oliwerhelsen/luminor/docs/14-database.md

 # Database & Migrations

-Lumina provides a comprehensive database layer with schema building, migrations, and query execution capabilities.
+Luminor provides a comprehensive database layer with schema building, migrations, and query execution capabilities.
 The system supports multiple database engines including MySQL, PostgreSQL, and SQLite.

 ## Table of Contents